 This is the gist of recovery runs.
 Don’t know what they are?
 Not to worry.
 We’ve got you covered!

-In this article, we’ll discuss recovery runs, why they are important, how to do them, and tips on having the most effective recovery runs so that you can learn more about them and figure out how to incorporate them into your running routine.
+In this article, we’ll discuss recovery runs, why they are important, how to do them, and tips on making them effective.
+They should be a key part of your running routine.

 What are recovery runs?